ki11e6/typescript/README.md

 One of the main advantages of using generics is that it provides type safety without compromising performance or productivity.
 For example, you can write a generic function that takes in an argument of any type and returns a value of the same type.
 This allows you to write code that is more flexible and reusable, as you don't have to write separate functions for each data type.

+we can create generic variables,functions and classes.<br>
+generic utilities

+- Partial is used to set properties are optional.
+- Readonly is used avoid any modification to the properties.

+generic types is used if wannt a fixed type.<br>
+union types are used if wannt a flexible type.

 # Decorators